jwlunsford/udacity_projects/show_me_the_data_structures/explanation_4.md

-### Problem 5 - Blockchain
+### Problem 4 - Active Directory

 #### Reasoning:
 For this problem, I chose to implement the solution using a custom object called a TreeSearch().
-This object is used to store the initial state (found=False), then updates this state if the username is found.
-This uses a recursive approach by calling search_users() to move through the subgroups.
+This object is used to store the initial state (found=False), then updates this state if the username is found in the directory.
+This uses a recursive approach by calling search_users() to move through the subgroups to the end of the tree.

 #### Efficiency: